A PROPERTY TAX

 The following fee structure contemplates legal representation before an Appraisal Review Board or Appraisal District only.
 It does not and should not be inferred as a solicitation for any other purpose.

 MY FEE STRUCTURE - 35% Contingency Std

-COST: A contingency fee structure should meet three minimum requirements.
+COST: A contingency fee structure should meet three requirements.
 It should be 1) transparent, 2) clear, 3) and reasonable.
 For these reasons, my standard fee for legal representation in an ARB or Appraisal District matter is based on a 35% contingency fee.
 No additional fees are added.
 In my opinion, the bulk of any tax savings should stay with you, the client.
 It's that simple.

 My personal and professional outlook has always been that where there's a problem, no matter how daunting, there's always a solution.
 You just need to find it.
 This remains as true now as the day I received my law degree.
 Experience has proven positive results can be derived by adhering to certain core principles.

 CLIENT RELATIONSHIP - The most important duty an attorney has to a client is the attorney-client relationship.
 At its core, the client's interests are to be held above the interests of the attorney.
 It is a standard of stringent loyalty and fairness with respect to a client.
 The client shall be the primary focus throughout the representation.

 COMMUNICATION - Accurate information is required to make the best and most cost-effective decisions.
 A proactive approach, therefore, exists when it comes to communication.
 E-mail, phone, text messaging, are used extensively.
 This obviously goes both ways.
 Whether between a client or a third party, being prompt and responsive creates trust which is vital to resolving conflicts.